 Our department is conducting several research projects related to organ allocation and donation.
 Associate Professor Howard Degenholz conducts research aimed at improving organ donation in the United States, including through the Department of Motor Vehicles, as well as the development of an online video game designed to teach players the importance of organ donation in a successful transplantation program.
 Professor Mark Roberts and Associate Professor Cindy Bryce have long-standing work related to modeling the U.S. organ allocation system to evaluate different prioritization and allocation policies.
 Currently they are evaluating the impact of various strategies in the care of patients with pediatric acute liver failure.

 HPM is conducting projects involving the evaluation of new health care technologies.
-For example, Assistant Professor Jagpreet Chhatwal is currently evaluating the complicated decision faced by patients with hepatitis C regarding whether to wait for newer, more effective drugs that are currently under development or to initiate therapy now with existing antiretroviral drugs, which may substantially reduce the effectiveness of the new drugs when they become available.
-Assistant Professor Julia Driessen is evaluating the impact on costs in clinical outcomes of the implementation of simple, open-source electronic health records in resource-poor environments in Africa.
+For example, Assistant Professor Julia Driessen is evaluating the impact on costs in clinical outcomes of the implementation of simple, open-source electronic health records in resource-poor environments in Africa.

-In collaboration with the Swanson School of Engineering Department of Industrial Engineering, the Public Health Dynamics Laboratory and multiple investigators in other institutions, Chattwal and Roberts are conducting research in the use of complex mathematical methods and the use of clinically realistic agent-based models to examine health policy decisions involving HIV, hepatitis C, and other diseases.
+In collaboration with the Swanson School of Engineering Department of Industrial Engineering, the Public Health Dynamics Laboratory and multiple investigators in other institutions, Mark Roberts is conducting research in the use of complex mathematical methods and the use of clinically realistic agent-based models to examine health policy decisions involving HIV, hepatitis C, and other diseases.